rustigaan/dendrite/README.md

 * [dendrite on docs.rs](https://docs.rs/dendrite)
 * [rustic-dendrite on GitHub](https://github.com/dendrite2go/rustic-dendrite)

+The project [rustic-dendrite-macros](https://github.com/dendrite2go/rustic-dendrite-macros) provides macros that makes working with the dendrite crate more ergonomic.

 This project is a sibling of [dendrite2go](https://github.com/dendrite2go/dendrite) and [archetype-go-axon](https://github.com/dendrite2go/archetype-go-axon), but for the Rust programming language.

 ## Status